weibeld/OLD-weibeld-notes/_aws/aws-vs-gcp-pricing.md

     - $0.042/hour
     - $30.66/month for 3 years
 - Price "all upfront"
-    - $968 upfront payment for 3 years
+    - $968 one-time upfront payment valid for 3 years
     - $0.037/hour
     - **$27.01/month**